Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 Christ Church and Burial Ground – Christ Church is the birthplace of the American Episcopal Church, and its burial ground is the final resting place of many Revolutionary War figures and early leaders, including Benjamin Franklin.

-Independence Hall – On a 20-minute guided tour of Independence Hall, visitors can see the original drafts of the Constitution and the Declaration of Independence and explore the very courtroom that our nation’s founding fathers once occupied.
+Independence Hall – On a 20-minute guided tour of Independence Hall, visitors can see the original drafts of the Constitution and the Declaration of Independence and stand in the courtroom that the founding fathers once occupied.
 It’s a must even on a one-day trip.

-Liberty Bell – A prominent symbol of the city, the Liberty Bell is free for all to visit in Old City.
+Liberty Bell – A prominent symbol of the city, the Liberty Bell is free to visit and always visible from outside the building.

-Elfreth’s Alley – For the past 300 years, the 32 colorful homes in Elfreth’s Alley have held the stories of many generations.
-Take a walk down the country’s oldest residential street.
+Elfreth’s Alley – For the past 300 years, the colorful homes in Elfreth’s Alley have held the stories of many generations.
+We love taking a walk down the country’s oldest residential street every time we’re nearby and seeing the seasonal decorations.

 Betsy Ross House – Enter Betsy Ross’s 1740s home to learn all about her experience with the American Flag, the first President, and, of course, the home itself.

 Spruce Street Harbor Park – This park is hard to miss with colorful hammocks, floating gardens, and LED lights strewn throughout tree branches.
-Spruce Street Harbor Park has something to offer for everyone.
+There are concessions, outdoor movies, and lots of family activities.
+It’s one of our favorite places in the spring and summer.

 Check out the complete list of things to do in Old City.